tilln/jmeter-iso8583/README.md

 ![ISO8583 Crypto](docs/crypto.png)

-This (optional) Preprocessor modifies a message, based on cryptographic calculations, before it is packaged and sent by the sampler.
+This (optional) Pre-Processor modifies a message, based on cryptographic calculations, before it is packaged and sent by the sampler.

 This is necessary for some fields that can only be determined during runtime of the JMeter test,